gitlzzz/ATLAS/docs/source/input.md

 replacements.replace_with = ["Fe"]
 ```

-Every phase has options to customize it:
+Every phase can be provided with options to customize it:

 - `cluster_element:` (str) Symbol of the element defining the cluster.
 - `prototype`: (str) Materials Project ID of the prototypical structure (e.g., `mp-30` for Cu alpha).